StateusY/rpg-loot-reforged/README.md

 # rpg-loot-reforged

+## IMPORTANT: THE DATAPACK IS CURRENTLY UNDERGOING ANOTHER REWRITE (*again lol*) - THIS IS CURRENTLY ONLY FOR 1.21.7+
 This is a fork of [LostPuppet's](https://github.com/LostPuppet) rework on Michael9r9r's rpgloot datapack

 If you see any code that looks: